-Benefit Description You pay Family planning (cont.)
-High Option Standard Option • Genetic testing and counseling All charges All charges Infertility services High Option Standard Option Diagnosis and treatment of infertility such as: \$30 per office visit to your primary care physician \$30 per office visit to your primary care physician, not subject to deductible Artificial insemination: \$50 per office visit to a specialist \$75 per office visit to a specialist, after - Intravaginal insemination (IVI) deductible - Intracervical insemination (ICI) - Intrauterine insemination (IUI) Fertility drugs Note: We cover injectable fertility drugs under medical benefits and oral fertility drugs under the prescription drug benefit.
-Not covered: All charges All charges • Assisted reproductive technology (ART) procedures, such as: - In vitro fertilization (IVF) - Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra- fallopian transfer (ZIFT) • Services and supplies related to ART procedures • Cost of donor sperm • Cost of donor egg Allergy care High Option Standard Option Testing and treatmentAllergy injections \$30 per office visit to your primary care physician \$30 per office visit to your primary care physician, not subject to deductible \$50 per office visit to a specialist \$75 per office visit to a specialist, after deductible Allergy serum Nothing Nothing Not covered: All charges All charges • Provocative food testing and Sublingual allergy desensitization.
+Benefit Description You pay Infertility services (cont.)
+High Option Standard Option We cover standard fertility preservation services when a medical treatment, including \$30 per office visit to your primary care physician \$30 per office visit to your primary care physician, not subject to deductible gender transition services, will directly or indirectly lead to iatrogenic infertility.
+Benefits are available for fertility preservation for medical reasons that cause irreversible infertility such as chemotherapy, radiation treatment, and bilateral oophorectomy due to cancer.
+Services include the collection of sperm; Cryopreservation of sperm; Ovarian stimulation, retrieval of eggs and fertilization, Oocyte cryopreservation; Embryo cryopreservation.
+Preservation storage is limited to one year in a covered person's lifetime. \$50 per office visit to a specialist \$75 per office visit to a specialist, after deductible Not covered: All charges All charges • Assisted reproductive technology (ART) procedures, such as: - In vitro fertilization (IVF) - Embryo transfer, gamete intra-fallopian transfer (GIFT) and zygote intra- fallopian transfer (ZIFT) • Services and supplies related to ART procedures • Cost of donor sperm • Cost of donor egg Allergy care High Option Standard Option Testing and treatment Allergy injections \$30 per office visit to your primary care physician \$30 per office visit to your primary care physician, not subject to deductible - \$50 per office visit to a specialist \$75 per office visit to a specialist, after deductible Allergy serum Nothing Nothing Not covered: All charges All charges Provocative food testing and Sublingual allergy desensitization.

 Benefit Description You pay Treatment therapies High Option Standard Option Chemotherapy and radiation therapy Nothing Nothing Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 48.
 Note: Facility copay apply.
 See Section 5(c).
-Note: These services require prior approval, see page 16. • Respiratory and inhalation therapy \$30 per office visit to your primary care physician or \$30 per office visit to your primary care physician, not subject to deductible or • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy \$50 per office visit to a specialist \$75 per office visit to a specialist, after deductible • Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 32 sessions Note: Growth hormone is covered under the prescription drug benefit.
+Note: These services require prior approval, see page 16.
+Respiratory and inhalation therapy \$30 per office visit to your primary care physician or \$30 per office visit to your primary care physician, not subject to deductible or Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy \$50 per office visit to a specialist \$75 per office visit to a specialist, after deductible Cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction is provided for up to 32 sessions Note: Growth hormone is covered under the prescription drug benefit.
 Note: We only cover GHT when we preauthorize the treatment.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment; otherwise, we will only cover GHT services from the date you submit the information.
 If you do not ask or if we determine GHT is not medically necessary, we will not cover the GHT or related services and supplies.
 See Other services requiring our Prior Approval in Section 3.
 Dialysis - hemodialysis and peritoneal dialysis \$30 per office visit to your primary care physician \$75 per office visit to a specialist, after deductible